You changed your whole offer because someone told you it needed to be more real.

 The Real Problem: We're Looking at the Wrong Level

-What can you give them?
+Most business advice works at the surface: what can you give them?
 What's the change?
 What are the features and benefits?

 Those aren't bad questions.
 But they're not where people make buying decisions.